danielyanes22/accelerated_IVR/README.md

 <!-- License-->
 <h2 id="License">License</h2>

-This codebase is under ** license.
+This codebase is under a CC-BY license.
 For use of specific models, please refer to the model licenses found in the original packages.